askui/intent-pilot/README.md

 **Intent Pilot**

 Intent-Pilot is an orchestration of two tools: AskUI's object detector with OpenAI's GPT-4v to achieve automation.
 It is designed to automate repetitive tasks, and to assist users in performing complex tasks with ease.
+This repository is our attempt to understand the GPT-4v's potential in automation and building an end-to-end automation tool.

 <br>